mathdown/mathdown/README.md

 ## Highlighting

-Comes with the bleeding-edge technology for language-independent distraction-free syntax highlighting (smarter than AI).
+Comes with the bleeding-edge technology for language-independent distraction-free syntax highlighting.

 ```go
 package main